 - Reorient operations to meet market needs.

 b.
-Explore effective models to expand the School’s clinical program outreach; consider the following:
+Explore effective models to expand the school’s clinical program outreach: Consider the following:

-- Community-based practices run by the School of Veterinary Medicine;
+- Community-based practices run by the school;

 - Collaborations with outside practices;

-- Clinical facility on Sacramento campus;
+- Clinical facility on the Sacramento campus;

 - Environmental consulting services in rural practice; and Expanded use of telemedicine.